 Sperm Penetration Tests

 Sperm penetration tests check to see whether a man's sperm can move through cervical mucus and the Reference fallopian tubes Opens New Window to join with (fertilize) an egg.
+This test is usually done when a couple is having trouble becoming pregnant (Reference infertility Opens New Window).

 |By:||Reference Healthwise Staff||Last Revised: Reference December 7, 2011|